opixelum/brain-disk-gitbook/docs/glossary.md

 ### Uniform Resource Locator (URL)

-URI subset that ndicates where a resource is located
+URI subset that indicates where a resource is located

 ### Uniform Resource Name (URN)